Robert Millikan: Westinghouse time capsule

-In 1938, he wrote a short passage to be placed in the Westinghouse Time Capsules.
+In 1938, he wrote a short passage to be placed in the Westinghouse Time Capsules:

 At this moment, August 22, 1938, the principles of representative ballot government, such as are represented by the governments of the Anglo-Saxon, French, and Scandinavian countries, are in deadly conflict with the principles of despotism, which up to two centuries ago had controlled the destiny of man throughout practically the whole of recorded history.
 If the rational, scientific, progressive principles win out in this struggle there is a possibility of a warless, golden age ahead for mankind.
 If the reactionary principles of despotism triumph now and in the future, the future history of mankind will repeat the sad story of war and oppression as in the past.

-Death and legacy

-Millikan died of a heart attack at his home in San Marino, California in 1953 at age 85, and was interred in the "Court of Honor" at Forest Lawn Memorial Park Cemetery in Glendale, California.